MaxiGames/MaxiGames.js/DEVELOPING.md

 ## Style guide

+- KEEP CODE AS SIMPLE AS POSSIBLE
+- Always use braces
 - Use common sense
 - Use `datatype[]` instead of `Array<datatype>`
 - Use `const` wherever possible, but `let` over `var` otherwise.